Pinoccio/docs/carlo.md

 {"error":"scout error: no response true"}
 ```

 # Streams

 ## Realtime stream of changes.

-GET /v1/sync
+#### GET /v1/sync

-get the state of all of your troops and scouts and realtime events as the state changes. this stream never stops unless the connection is interrupted.
+get the state of all of your troops and scouts and realtime events as the state changes. this stream will continue as long as the connection is active.

 ```sh